PennLINC/labSlides/README.md

 ## README
 **For recent presenters**: After your presentation (e.g., lab meeting), please complete these two simple steps:

-1. Upload your slides to this GitHub repository;
+1. Upload your slides to this GitHub repository: Please convert your slides to PDF format first;
 2. Update this README.md file by adding a new entry:

 ```